LYNCH·LLP

 • What is the range of allowance rates across his art units?

-Allowance rates range from 74% to 99% across his art units.
-This variation reflects differences in outcomes by individual art unit.
+Allowance rates range from 74% to 99% across the art units in which he maintains a substantial record.

 ◈ RESPONDING TO AN OFFICE ACTION